2021–22 South Carolina Gamecocks women's basketball team: Previous season

 The Gamecocks finished the season with a 26–5 overall record and a 14–2 record in conference play.
 The Gamecocks won the SEC tournament.
 The Gamecocks therefore received an automatic bid to the 2021 NCAA Division I women's basketball tournament, where they reached the Final Four, losing to Stanford 66–65.

 Offseason

 2021 recruiting class

 The Gamecocks signed the #1 class for 2021 according to ESPN. their second #1 class in three years.

 Incoming transfers

 Preseason

-Hall of Fame coach Dawn Staley enters her fourteenth year at South Carolina, fresh off winning an Olympic Gold Medal in the 2020 Tokyo Olympics winning all six games as head coach of Team USA.
+Hall of Fame coach Dawn Staley entered her fourteenth year at South Carolina, fresh off winning an Olympic gold medal in the 2020 Tokyo Olympics, winning all six games as head coach of Team USA.

-South Carolina was named AP preseason #1 for the second straight season, as they return every player from last years Final Four team, added the #1 recruiting class, adding four 5 star recruits, three of which were ranked in the top 5.
-They also added ACC Freshman of the year and former 5 star recruit 6'8 Kamillia Cardoso.
+South Carolina was named AP preseason #1 for the second straight season, as they return every player from the previous year's Final Four team, added the #1 recruiting class, adding four 5-star recruits, three of which were ranked in the top 5.
+They also added ACC Freshman of the Year and former 5-star recruit 6'8" Kamillia Cardoso.